Cody Rhodes: Championship pursuits (2022–2024)

 On the January 16, 2023, episode of Raw, Rhodes announced in a pre-taped video that he would return to competition in the men's Royal Rumble match at Royal Rumble on January 28, which he won after lastly eliminating Gunther.
 On the following episode of Raw, Rhodes challenged Roman Reigns for the Undisputed WWE Universal Championship at WrestleMania 39.
 In the main event of the second night of WrestleMania, Rhodes was defeated by Reigns after interference from Solo Sikoa.
 The booking decision was met with divisive reactions from fans, journalists and other wrestlers.

 Rhodes's next feud was against Brock Lesnar, defeating Lesnar at Backlash, but lost to him at Night of Champions.
-Rhodes began a brief feud with Dominik Mysterio, whom he defeated at Money in the Bank.
-After that, he returned for one more match with Lesnar and definitively ended their feud by defeating Lesnar at SummerSlam.
+They have a third match at SummerSlam, where Rhodes defeated Lesnar, ending their feud.
 At Fastlane on October 7, Rhodes and Jey Uso won the Undisputed WWE Tag Team Championship from The Judgment Day (Finn Bálor and Damian Priest), becoming double champions in the process, before losing it nine days later against Balor and Priest."<">Powell, Jason (2023).
 "WWE Raw results (10/16): Powell's live review of the season premiere, Cody Rhodes and Jey Uso vs. Damian Priest and Finn Balor for the Undisputed WWE Tag Titles, Gunther vs. Bronson Reed for the IC Title" At Survivor Series: WarGames on November 25, Rhodes, Rollins, Jey Uso, Sami Zayn, and a returning Randy Orton defeated The Judgment Day (Damian Priest, Finn Bálor, Dominik Mysterio and JD McDonagh) and Drew McIntyre in a WarGames match.
 On the November 27 episode of Raw, Rhodes announced he would compete in the men's Royal Rumble match at Royal Rumble.